EU is 'foe', as Trump seeks to make friends with Putin

 "Trump is ours," a TV anchor joked, alluding to old allegations that Putin had compromising material on Trump.

-Even if no grand bargain is announced, that would not mean the summit was not a victory, because they might have made "secret verbal deals" when they spoke, one-to-one, with just their interpreters present, as planned in Finland, another Russian propaganda outlet said.
+Even if no grand bargain is announced, that would not mean the summit was not a victory, because they might have made "secret verbal deals" when they spoke, one-to-one, with just their interpreters present, as planned in Finland, another Russian outlet said.